theopenlane/httpsling/README.md

 })
 ```

-### Initializing the Client
+### Initializing the SlingClient

-You can start by creating a `Client` with specific configurations using the `Create` method:
+You can start by creating a `SlingClient` with specific configurations using the `Create` method:

 ```go
 client := httpsling.Create(&httpsling.Config{